Aerial view of Verona with the Adige river and terracotta rooftops, Italy

 Guides for Verona

 Verona is one of northern Italy’s most beautiful cities — a compact medieval and Roman city on the Adige River with an exceptional concentration of well-preserved architecture spanning two millennia.
-It’s internationally known as the setting for Romeo and Juliet (Shakespeare’s invention, not a true story, but the city has embraced it commercially) and operationally as a gateway to Lake Garda and the Veneto wine region.
+It’s internationally known as the setting for Romeo and Juliet (Shakespeare’s invention, not a true story, but the city has embraced it commercially) and as a gateway to Lake Garda and the Veneto wine region.
+UNESCO World Heritage since 2000.

 The Arena

-The Arena di Verona is a Roman amphitheatre completed in 30 AD, one of the best-preserved in the world, and the third-largest Roman amphitheatre that survives.
+The Arena di Verona is a Roman amphitheatre completed in approximately 30 AD, one of the best-preserved in the world, and the third-largest Roman amphitheatre that survives.
 It seats 15,000 and has hosted the Verona Opera Festival every summer since 1913.
 The opera experience — with an audience of thousands, the old stone, candlelight, and open air — is one of the most atmospheric in the world.
-Performances run June through August.

 The historic centre

 Piazza delle Erbe — The market square built over the old Roman forum.
-Frescos on the surrounding palaces, a column with the Lion of St. Mark (Venice ruled Verona from 1405 to 1797), and a daily produce market.
-Adjacent Piazza dei Signori has the Scaligeri tombs (elaborate Gothic canopied tombs of Verona’s medieval ruling family).
+Frescoed facades on the surrounding palaces (the Casa dei Mercanti, the Mazzanti houses), a column with the Lion of St. Mark (Venice ruled Verona from 1405 to 1797), and a daily produce market.
+Lively but tourist-oriented by day; better for an evening aperitivo.
+Adjacent Piazza dei Signori has the Scaligeri tombs — elaborate Gothic canopied tombs of Verona’s medieval ruling family (the della Scala), visible from the street.

 Wine country